 “He’s temporarily under the protection of CPS.
-I’ve activated my emergency fostering license, and he’s staying with me.
+I’ve activated my emergency fostering license, and Adam is staying with me.
 At this point, I’m waiting for June Rios to call or to try to get into her house.
 I had the locks changed, and Adam Rios changed the alarm code himself.

-“We did this because Ted Loaming had removed a lot of the furniture from the Rios’ house in Walnut Creek this morning when he had the original key and entered the original alarm code.
+“We did this because Ted Loaming had removed a lot of the furniture from the Rios’ house in Walnut Creek a couple of days ago when he had the original key and entered the original alarm code.
 That makes me very curious about his statement that June Rios had left his house in Chico on Thursday, the day before he moved the furniture out of her house.

 “With the approval of Adam Rios, the garage door has been secured and cannot be opened from the outside.
 The garage door opener has been unplugged, so the original remote cannot be used.”